ivopascal/disentanglement_error/README.md

 ```

 ## Quick start
-Here’s a minimal example of how to compute the Disentanglement Error for a model:
+Here’s a minimal example of how to compute the Disentanglement Error for a model.
+It relies on creating an implementation for the abstract class [DisentanglingModel](disentanglement_error/disentangling_model.py):

 ```python
 from disentanglement_error.disentangling_model import DisentanglingModel from disentanglement_error.error_metric import calculate_disentanglement_error